TKendall2/Festo/README.md

 Instructions on hardware and installing pre-requisite software is found in ----> pre-requistes and setup

 Instructions on the node-red flow programming code is found in ----> node-red flow

+For this project, we have used 2 50k potentioeters providing the input signals to UO and U1 on the IOT2020 Shield